Stories

 Russia's 2nd Pacific Squadron mistook British fishermen for Japanese torpedo boats.
 Aurora took fire from her own battleships.
 Then she survived Tsushima, fired the shot that started the Bolshevik revolution, and never left.

-A German cruiser faked a British funnel, slipped into Penang harbor, and torpedoed a Russian ship.
-The captain was at the E&O Hotel with a woman.
+SMS Emden rigged a fake fourth funnel, slipped into British-controlled Penang harbor, and torpedoed the Russian cruiser Zhemchug.
+Her captain was at the E&O Hotel with a woman.
 He watched through the window.

 The Confederate Raider Who Captured 65 Ships and Sank in Front of French Tourists